Selena Gomez Takes a Stand Against the Beauty Myth Trap

 Fans digitally praised the star and her prose.
 "ALWAYS TAKE CARE OF YOURSELF," one fan urged.
 "This is the best example anyone can give," another replied.

-The star fed her soul while on the trip, attending the Hillsong Colour Conference for women.
+The star fed her soul while on the trip by attending the Hillsong Colour Conference for women.

 "Selena was seated in the center a few rows up and seemed very inspired by [pastor] Bobbie Houston and her message," the source explained.
 "Selena and her friends were cheering and clapping.
 They were singing along to the music and dancing.
 They were very moved and excited to be at such an incredible event."